touhidulislam1999/Simple-As-Possible-SAP-8-bit-computer-using-Proteus/README.md

 # 💻 Simple-As-Possible (SAP-1) 8-bit Computer Using Proteus

 This project is an implementation of the **SAP-1 (Simple As Possible)** 8-bit computer architecture using Proteus.
 It showcases the fundamental workings of a computer, including a processing unit, control unit, and memory unit, built using discrete components.
-This project serves as a foundational step for understanding more complex computer architectures.
+This project serves as a foundational step for understanding more intricate computer architectures.

 ---